József Haubrich

-József Haubrich (9 November 1883, Deta – 1939) was a Hungarian politician, who served as Minister of Defence twice in 1919.
+József Haubrich (9 November 1883, Detta – 1939) was a Hungarian politician, who served as Minister of Defence twice in 1919.
 He was one of the leaders of the Hungarian Social Democratic Party.
 During the Hungarian Soviet Republic he was a member of the communist cabinet, military commander of Budapest.
 After the fall of the communists, he was sentenced to death by the Regency.
-He got into the Soviet Union with the occasion of a prisoner exchange where he lived as an ironwork worker for the remaining part of his life.
+As part of the Soviet-Hungarian prisoner exchange, he was taken to the Soviet Union, where he spent the rest of his life working as a steelworker.
+On February 27, 1938, he was arrested on charges of espionage, sentenced to death on May 8, 1938, and the sentence was carried out on June 8, 1938.
+He was rehabilitated on October 17, 1956.